 DNA Tourism Inspiration

-As I prepared to write this post, I reached out for DNA tourism inspiration from other travel bloggers.
+As I prepared to write this post, I reached out for DNA travel inspiration from other travel bloggers.

 Candy, of Where I’ve Been travel blog, shares her story: